 The design of the PayPal homepage is symmetrically balanced.
 Everything reflects around a vertical axis — the navigation bar is centered, the featured images are centered, and the heading is centered.

 Symmetry works well for pages that have a single interaction object.
 The typical example is the login/signup page.
 By placing a key interaction object or critical message in the center, you have a focal point centered in the page.

-Instapaper also creates a focal point in the center of the screen, where it has its key message.
 A page has two (or more) equally important options

 Symmetrical design allows you to draw attention to all areas of a page equally.
 One typical example is an online store that sells products both for women and men.
 Symmetry helps designers deliver two equally important messages in the same space.